swindon-rs/swindon/docs/tangle/lattices.rst

 This works on **key by key basis**.

 This kind of structures and how to summarize them correctly are called
-CRDT: Commutative Replicated Data Structures, and are described in theri own section.
+CRDT: Commutative Replicated Data Types, and are described in `their own section <crdt-types>`_.

 What Does Backend Send?